ParkWhiz: Reserve The Ideal Spot at the Game

 In the heart of the city especially, people want to be close to the ballpark, especially at night.
 You probably don’t want to be in an unfamiliar place with your kids searching for the garage five blocks away where you parked.
 So many times, people will pay that exorbitant parking fee.

-It’s far, far better to know exactly where you’re going beforehand and have your spot reserved.
+It’s far, far better to know exactly where you’re going and have your spot reserved.
 I have never had a problem in Baltimore since that miserable experience, thanks to ParkWhiz.

 ParkWhiz is something like StubHub for parking.
 The website and app enable you to search from a decent selection of available spots, and you can sort them by price, popularity or proximity to the venue.
-You select a spot, print the reservation and take it with you, and you can plug the address into your GPS and get there practically hassle-free.
+You select a spot, print the reservation and take it with you, plug the address into your GPS and get there practically hassle-free.
 You may still deal with traffic, but at least you know where you’re going and it’s already paid for.
 If you want, you can Google the address and see what people say about it.

 Take it from me, there is a world of difference between searching for a garage at 2 MPH and paying $50 for it and just having your reservation and going and paying half that or even less.
 Finding a decent parking spot at many ballparks is a hassle I rarely deal with anymore.
 ParkWhiz saves me money every time I use it, and it’s a GREAT relief to know that my spot will be there.

 So tell them I sent you (full disclosure: ParkWhiz is an affiliate of Ballpark E-Guides).
 Whenever you’re parking at a ballpark in the city, try checking ParkWhiz first.
-But be sure to check your Ballpark E-Guide too.

 (ParkWhiz logo courtesy of ParkWhiz.)